Study finds preschool suspensions soaring among black students

 Last year the department put out a guidance to help reduce preschool suspensions.
 However, it is not state law.

-"It's not a law or regulation it really is out there to a make people aware of this issue," she says.
+"It's not a law or regulation it really is out there to a make people aware of this issue," she said.

 Privately-run schools and day cares are not required to report suspension numbers.